-There are no words to express the feelings of sadness for what happened.
+Terrorist attacks, school shootings, and mass violence can cause a sense of helplessness and grief that can be overwhelming.
+There are no words to express the feelings of sadness for tragic events.
 There are no words that can be said to comfort those who lost friends, family members and co-workers.

 Being Present in Tragedy

-When faced with a tragedy like the Paris attacks, we like to come up with ideas about what people should do.
+When faced with a tragedy, we like to come up with ideas about what people should do.
 We talk about what must be done.
 We speculate about how that terrible thing could have been avoided.
 We want to blame.
 Doing this can make us feel better or less vulnerable.

 Instead of inserting our opinion or pointing a finger of blame.
 Instead of talking about what needs to change or what we would do if it were up to us.
 Instead of suggesting what should change.
 We can just be present.
 We can just sit with it and reflect on it.
 This actually takes tremendous courage.
 To really absorb what’s happened means to admit that this life is incredibly fragile.
 It means admitting that tragedy can strike anyone at anytime.
 It could have been us.
 It could have been our family, friend and co-workers.